One Building. Three Programs.

-Located in the heart of Midtown Detroit, the Michigan Engineering Zone is a place for middle and high school students of Southeast Michigan to learn, grow, and lead.
-As part of the University of Michigan College of Engineering, the MEZ strives to provide world-class STEM resources, instruction, and counseling to students who very well may be the next generation of Victors.
+Located in the heart of Midtown Detroit, the Michigan Engineering Zone is a place for middle and high school students in Southeast Michigan to learn, grow, and lead.
+As part of the University of Michigan College of Engineering, the MEZ provides world-class STEM resources, instruction, and counseling to students who may become the next generation of victors.
 Click below to visit the official website of each program.

-Entering into our eleventh season, the MEZ connects professional engineers, University of Michigan engineering students, and other volunteers with our twenty Detroit-area robotics teams to create a community of learning through FIRST Robotics.
-Teams use computer-aided design and programming software to design, build and test robots for sponsored competitions.
+Since 2010, the MEZ has been connecting professional engineers, University of Michigan engineering students, and other volunteers with students from over 20 Detroit-area high schools to create a community of learning through FIRST Robotics.
+Students learn industry-standard techniques to design, build, test and compete with robots against other high schools from around the world.

 The Qualcomm® ThinkabitTM Lab at the University of Michigan is a multi-year collaboration between Qualcomm and Michigan Engineering, serving youth in the Detroit and Southeast Michigan area.
 Through a hands-on experience, students experience the Engineering Design Process by identifying and solving a problem with their own invention, built with Arduino computer kits they learn to program themselves.